 Cabbabe S, Andrades P, Vasconez LO, “Lateral orbicularis oculi muscle plasty in conjunction with midface lifting for periorbital rejuvenation”, Plastic and Reconstructive Surgery, October 2009:124(4):1285-93

-During this procedure, incisions are made on each side of the face from inside the hairline slightly above the ear, down in front of the ear and back behind the ear.
-The skin and fat of the face and neck are separated off of the deeper structures such as muscle.
-The cheeks are then elevated/re-positioned in order to restore fullness to the cheekbones, improve the jowls, improve/shorten the lower eyelid skin and to turn the corners of the mouth up.
-The deep tissues are tightened in order to improve the contour of the face and neck and give a long – lasting result.
+During this procedure, incisions are generally made on each side of the face around and extending as needed based on the the amount of excess skin.
+The skin and fat of the face and neck are separated to address each independently.
+The cheeks may be elevated/re-positioned in order to restore fullness to the cheekbones, improve the jowls, improve/shorten the lower eyelid skin and turn the corners of the mouth up.
+The deep tissues are tightened in order to improve the contour of the face and neck and give a long-lasting result, particularly in the neck.
+Partial gland removal may be done if necessary to prevent visible bulging in the neck after surgery.
 The skin is then re-draped and excess skin removed.
-No excessive pulling or stretching of skin is needed to accomplish this and this avoids an “operated” appearance.
+No excessive pulling or stretching of the skin is needed to accomplish this, and this avoids an “operated” appearance.
 Fat is injected as needed into the forehead, around the eyes and mouth, and into the lips and chin.
 A droopy (witch’s) chin will also be addressed and lifted.
-Occasionally, a drain may be left in the face/neck overnight to prevent fluid from collecting.
+A drain is frequently left in the neck to prevent blood or fluid from collecting.

 This procedure is similar to a face-lift with the exception that the scars are generally minimized in terms of length to the front of the ear and sometimes slightly behind the ear if needed.
-Fat injections are often incorporated.
+The cheeks may not be re-elevated, fat injections are often incorporated.

-Some type of neck lift is almost always incorporated to maintain harmony of the face.
-This procedure will eliminate neck bands, provide a h3 jaw line and a nice contour of the neck.
+Some type of neck lift is almost always incorporated to maintain the harmony of the face.
+This procedure will eliminate neck bands, provide an h3 jawline and a nice contour of the neck.

 An incision is made under the chin and liposuction is done as needed in the neck.
 The weak muscles are tightened after the skin has been lifted.
+Partial gland removal may be done to optimize results.
 The skin is then re-draped and excess skin is removed behind the ears.
 Neck bands are eliminated as needed.